 What is HTML?

 HTML stands for HyperText Markup Language, a coding language that defines how text and graphics are represented on the web.
 Developed in 1993 by Tim Berners-Lee, HTML is still the standard language used for web pages.
 It is a set of rules that tell a website what a web page should look like.
+Generally speaking any type on internet marketing professional should have a good grasp on this language.

 What is CSS?